matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 * Cancelled file uploads will still leak a partial file transfer to receivers who start to stream, which could be awkward if the sender sent something sensitive, and then can’t tell who downloaded what before they hit the cancel button
 * Small bandwidth overhead for the additional AEADs and block headers - probably ~16 bytes per block.
 * Out of the box it wouldn't be able to adapt streaming to network conditions (no HLS or DASH style support for multiple bitstreams)
+* Might not play nice with CDNs?
+(I haven't checked if they pass through Range headers properly)

 ## Detailed proposal